Best Life Insurance for Children

 5 Best Life Insurance Providers for Children

-First, here are the companies we suggest if you’re shopping for life insurance coverage for the children in your life:
+Here are the companies we recommend if you’re shopping for life insurance coverage for children:

 Mutual of Omaha: Best All-Around

-You could buy a policy on a child from 2 weeks to 17 years old.
-Premiums for new coverage increase as the child ages.
+You can buy a policy on children from 2 weeks to 17 years old.
+Coverage starts as low as $5,000 and goes up to $50,000 per child.
+Monthly premiums typically start around $4 to $5 for basic coverage, though rates increase as the child ages.

 Foresters Financial: Best for Larger Policies